PKBeam/Edda/README.md

 ### Creating a new map
 - Click "New Map".
 - Select an `.ogg` song to map.
-   - The song file must use the Vorbis codec
-     - Opus files sometimes use `.ogg` but they are not supported!.
+   - The song file must use the Vorbis codec.
+Opus files sometimes use `.ogg` but they are not supported!.
-   - It is recommended that you trim the song (e.g. in [Audacity](https://www.audacityteam.org/)) so it begins on an integer beat.
+   - It is recommended that you either:
+     - trim the song (e.g. in [Audacity](https://www.audacityteam.org/)) so it begins on an integer beat, or
+     - use the variable BPM feature and place a BPM change at the start of the song.
 - Select an empty folder.
   - The folder's name cannot have spaces or non-alphabetical characters.
   - For reference, Ragnarock searches the directory `Documents/Ragnarock/CustomSongs` for folders containing maps.